louridas/rwa/content/assignments/genome_assembly/genome_assembly.md

 If we go along the path and we connect the vertices keeping their common base only once we get the DNA sequence ATGGCGTGCA.
-Note that the sequence is cyclical: the vertex AA occurs int he sequence if we connect its end with its beginning.
+Note that the sequence is cyclical: the vertex AA occurs in the sequence if we connect its end with its beginning.
 That means that an equivalent sequence is GGCGTGCAAT, or any other that is a rotation of ATGGCGTGCA.
 Moreover, depending on the starting node $u$ and how we choose an edge